21 Things You Didn’t Know About St. Patrick’s Day

 The original color for St. Patrick’s Day was blue

-New York City’s parade is the oldest in the world
+New York City’s parade is the oldest in America

 The parade has a political history